-Address: Beyond Schools Trust, Fort Pitt Grammar Trust/School, Fort Pitt Hill, Chatham, Kent ME4 6TJ quickly.
-If the information you are looking for isn't available via the scheme, you can still contact the
+Address: Beyond Schools Trust, Fort Pitt Grammar School, Fort Pitt Hill, Chatham, Kent, ME4 6TJ

+Please mark all correspondence Publication Scheme Request in order to help us process your request quickly.
+If the information you are looking for isn't available via the scheme, you can still contact the Trust to ask if we have this information.